Program overview

 Program Structure

-• Opportunities for field experience, allowing students to apply their skills in real-world settings.
+• Work-Integrated Learning: Includes a field experience course in the final semester, allowing students to apply their skills in real-world settings.

 Featured Experiences

-The Journalism graduate certificate program offers several unique experiences that enhance the learning journey:
+The Journalism graduate certificate program offers a variety of unique experiences that enhance the learning journey:

 Career Options